Reviewing your application

 Step Three: Calculating your Academic Score

-Add your pre-requisite average and cumulative average and divide by 2 to calculatear your Academic Score.
+Add your pre-requisite average and cumulative average and divide by 2 to determine your Academic Score.

 Ranking the applicant pool

-Academic Scores are ranked from highest to lowest for two pools of applicants:
+Academic Scores are determined for each applicant and then ranked from highest to lowest for two seperate pools of applicants:

-- One pool includes bona fide residents of Newfoundland and Labrador (see definition below).
+- One pool are bona fide residents of Newfoundland and Labrador (see definition below).

 - After the interview, the Academic Score and the Interview Score are used to determine your Admission Score.
 Click here for more information about the Admission Score and offers of admission.